-6.6.2 Steering file command summary on page 6-102.6.6.3 Steering file format on page 6-103.
+6.6.3 Steering file format on page 6-101.

 6.6.2 Steering file command summary

 Steering file commands enable you to manage symbols in the symbol table, control the copying of symbols from the static symbol table to the dynamic symbol table, and store information about the libraries that a link unit depends on.